-Modern rooms are spacious at this popular chain are modern and spacious.
-Glasgow’s city-centre branch of Premier Inn is located just five minutes from the Gallery of Modern Art and half a mile from Queen Street station.
-Prices start at around £50, and an all-you-can-eat buffet breakfast; the on-site Thyme restaurant serves a decent international menu at lunch and dinner.
+The rooms at this popular chain are modern and spacious.
+Glasgow’s city-centre branch of Premier Inn is located just five minutes from the Gallery of Modern Art, and half a mile from Queen Street station.
+Prices cover an all-you-can-eat buffet breakfast; the on-site Thyme restaurant delivers a perfectly fine international menu at lunch and dinner.
 Its handy location will keep your travel costs down.
 A good no-surprises option.

-Close to the SECC and SSE Hydro Arena, the Campanile is a good value option offering free parking, modern rooms and an inclusive breakfast, all from around £45.
-The rooms at the top have views over Glasgow to the Campsie Fells but it’s worth noting the stairs are steep and there’s no elevator.
+Not far from the SEC exhibition centre and SSE Hydro Arena, the Campanile is a good-value option offering free parking, modern rooms and an inclusive breakfast.
+If you get a room at the top, you’ll enjoy views over Glasgow all the way to the Campsie Fells – but the view comes with a price: the stairs here are steep and there’s no elevator.

-With prices starting from an incredible £39, and a location on Bath Street, PAH is a bargainous option for those who are looking for accommodation close to the centre.
-Rooms are small, basic and only cleaned every third day, but the upside is the Hypnos beds, power showers and free wifi.
+With a top location on Bath Street, Point A is a bargainous option for visitors to Glasgow who are looking for budget accommodation close to the city centre.
+Rooms are small, basic and only cleaned every third day, but the upside is the super-comfortable Hypnos beds, power showers and free wi-fi.
 A simple breakfast of five items including a hot drink costs £7.

-This modern-looking three-star hotel – part of the Crerar Hotels group – has excellently priced rooms, and is to be found on Paisley Road West, it's also handy for the Ibrox Stadium.
+This modern-looking three-star hotel – part of the Crerar Hotels group – has excellently priced rooms, and is to be found on Paisley Road West, making it handing for the Ibrox Stadium.
 GoGlasgow has an on-site restaurant and free parking.
 Inspired by the location, the decor uses a cool grey palette to reflect the industrial surroundings.
 Egyptian cotton sheets and sleek en suites are standard, and the hotel has disabled-friendly guestrooms and parking.

-Glasgow’s Holiday Inn is located right beside the Royal Concert Hall, this hotel is well-placed for Glasgow’s restaurants and theatres.
+Glasgow’s Holiday Inn is located right beside the Royal Concert Hall, making it well-placed for the city’s restaurants and theatres.
 The bus station is opposite, too: handy for those coming in by National Express.
-It offers relatively large and modern rooms with well-equipped bathrooms (featuring Grohe showers) from £89.
-The SECC is just over two miles away.
-Guests can enjoy big buffet breakfasts, as well as a full Scottish one, and some fine-dining at the popular Le Bonne Auberge on-site restaurant.
-Discounted parking is available across the road.
+It offers relatively large and modern rooms with well-equipped bathrooms that feature Grohe showers.
+The SECC is a couple of miles away.
+Guests can enjoy big buffet breakfasts, as well as a full Scottish (always welcome), and fine-dining at the popular Le Bonne Auberge on-site restaurant.
+You’ll find reduced-cost parking just across the road.

-Part of the Ibis group, Etap is an institutional-looking operation positioned above a car park slightly out of the centre.
-But there’s no arguing with the price (from £30), free parking (natch), and free wifi.
+Part of the Ibis group, this slightly institutional-looking operation is positioned above a car park slightly out of the town centre.
+But there’s no arguing with the cheap-as-chips prices, free parking and free wi-fi.
 Rooms are functional, with whitewashed walls.
 It’s a 15-minute walk to the SECC and the Springfield Quay complex it’s part of includes a cinema, bowling and restaurants.

 This spot is notable for its small but cleverly designed, highly functional rooms.
-Some don’t have windows, but what they all have are rock-bottom prices, here from around £46.
-The handsome Victorian building close to the centre houses an on-site cafe, and all the essentials are provided, including free toiletries, wifi, and even complimentary cheese and wine in the evenings.
+Some don’t have windows, but what they all have are rock-bottom prices.
+The pretty Victorian building is close to the city centre, and houses an on-site café.
+All essentials are provided: free toiletries, wi-fi and even complimentary cheese and wine in the evenings.
 Things that night owls can do without – breakfast and sunlight – cost more.

-Victorian townhouses have been converted into this simple, elegant, if a little dated, accommodation.
-Spacious rooms, sleeping up to four people, cost from £40, come with en suites and benefit from those high ceilings.
-Though slightly away from the centre, it’s a short walk from Kelvinbridge underground, the Botanic Gardens and the Hunterian Museum and Art Gallery.
+Victorian townhouses have been converted into this simple and elegant, if slightly dated, accommodation.
+Spacious rooms sleep up to four people, come with en suites and benefit from those high ceilings.
+Although it’s slightly away from the centre, it’s a just short walk from Kelvinbridge underground, the Botanic Gardens and the Hunterian Museum and Art Gallery.
 Guests can also enjoy a free Scottish breakfast, garden and outdoor terrace.